Arjun-2k19/Arjunprajapati/README.md

 - I’m ARJUN PRAJAPATI
 -  🎓   Studying Computer Science and Engineering at IET Lucknow and coding stuffs.
 - 👀 I’m interested in Reading and lerning motivational thoughts
-- 🌱 I’m currently learning programming language in c,c  java ana python.
+- 🌱 I’m currently learning programming language in c,c++,java ana python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...